 More Than Love The Surprising Science (and Business) of Online Dating

-After studying trends in modern dating for Tinder, Dr. Jessica Carbino can speak, with rare insight, on wider shifts in human behavior: invaluable for every industry, business, and vertical trying to navigate today’s digital marketplace.
+After studying trends in modern dating for Tinder and Bumble, Dr. Jessica Carbino can speak, with rare insight, on wider shifts in human behavior: invaluable for every industry, business, and vertical trying to navigate today’s digital marketplace.

 On Compatibility What Does Modern Love Mean Today?